Superfly (2018 film): Plot

 Snow Patrol members led by Juju shoot up Priest's mansion.
 During the shootout, Cynthia shoots back but is killed, and Priest and Georgia set fire to the mansion.
 Juju runs through the fire and out of the mansion to get in a car chase with Priest, Georgia and now Q.

 Chasing Priest, Juju is injured and Q is killed in car crashes.
 Eddie feigns allegiance with Snow Patrol, and tricks them into an ambush where they are killed by Mason and other cops alerted by Priest.

 Priest thanks Eddie for his help and prepares to leave the country with Georgia.
 He blackmails the mayor with a sex tape in exchange for a certain file of a convicted drug kingpin and promises he'll win in the upcoming election.

 Adalberto is disowned by his mother, when she obtains the file from Priest about her son setting up his other brother into prison and executed at her order after she discloses the proof that he framed his brother for a crime.
-As she walks away her men dispose of Adalberto's men who was also executed.Then instead of paying off Mason, Priest tips off the police and she is arrested for cocaine possession.
+As she walks away her men dispose of Adalberto's men who was also executed.
+Then instead of paying off Mason, Priest tips off the police.
+She is arrested for cocaine possession and dismissed from the force.

 Priest meets Franklin and beats him to a pulp to avenge Freddie's murder.
 Having settled his business obligations, and with his enemies either dead or in custody, Priest and Georgia relax on a cruise in Montenegro.
 When Georgia asks Priest how he feels, he replies, "Free."